19506jk/Nirvana/README.md

 - input 's1' followed by direction to cast skill 1, etc<br><br>

 ## Equips
-- input 'equip' to use the equipment system for player
+- input 'equip' to use the equipment system for player<br>

+## Potions
+- input 'inv' to use the inventory system for player<br>
+- On inventory screen, input 1,2,3 to use the corresponding potion.
+Input 87 for extra potions.